 - At Human Longevity Inc., our mission is to accumulate the largest genomics data set ever.
 HLI will sequence over 1 million full human genomes, microbiomes, MRI body image scans, metabolomes, and more…

 - Next, with that large data set, HLI be able to unlock the secrets of our biology.
-We’ll find insights into and cures for cancer, heart disease and neurodegenerative disease, and ultimately extend the human lifespan.
+We’ll find insights into and cures for cancer, heart disease and neurodegenerative disease, and ultimately extend the human health and longevity.

 We are now in the earliest stages of stem cell therapy development.
 Future therapies will be transformative and, frankly, mind-boggling.